NikhilRachha/Bank-Management-System/README.md

 2. OS - The OS module in Python provides functions for interacting with the operating system.
 3. datetime - Datetime module supplies classes to work with date and time.

-Usage
-import os
-from datetime import date
-import tkinter as tk
-from tkinter import *

 Features of program
 This is a GUI-based program.
 Once started running, it will prompt users to ask whose role they want to play.
 According to the selection, the program will ask for credentials.
 Once the credentials are matched, the program will unlock the respective functions
 1) Employee